MTACS/Zephyr/README.md

 ## Installation

 Download the [latest release](url) and unzip.
-Copy Zephyr.app to `/Applications` and libZephyr.dylib, libZephyr.dylib.whitelist, and libZephyr.dylib.blacklist to `/private/var/ammonia/core/tweaks`.
+Copy `Zephyr.app` to `/Applications` and `libZephyr.dylib`, `libZephyr.dylib.whitelist`, and `libZephyr.dylib.blacklist` to `/private/var/ammonia/core/tweaks`.
 Open the Zephyr and click the apply button in the top right corner to restart Dock